 - Disability services and rights: People with disabilities have certain rights under the law.

 - Many benefits are available for people with disabilities.
-Visit Disability.gov to find out what Social Security benefits, medical services, employment, housing, transportation, respite care and other forms of assistance are available at the federal level.
+Visit the Office of Disability Employment Policy to find out what Social Security benefits, medical services, employment, housing, transportation, respite care and other forms of assistance are available at the federal level.
 The site also has links to state benefits.

 Military OneSource EFMP ROC special needs consultants can answer your questions and concerns about the care and education of your child or adult family member with special needs.
 Call us at 800-342-9647.